CurtisVermeeren/SnippetBox/README.md

-## Running the application
+# Snippet Box
+Snippet Box is a CRUD application written in Go.

+## Project setup
-Setup `config.env.TEMPLATE` with values for your setup and rename it to `config.env`
+Setup `config.env.TEMPLATE` with values for your setup and rename it to `config.env`.
+See the `config.env` below for details of each variable.

+See the `Database` section below for recreating the DB used for this project.

+See the `Generating a self-signed TLS certificate` section below for setting up TLS on the Go server.

+## Running the project
 Run using the `go run .` command from the cmd/web directory.

 ## Parameters